1 Trade Prediction for Each MLB Team as 2019 Season Starts Up

 If the Dodgers go shopping before the deadline, they could try to pry Whit Merrifield away from the Kansas City Royals.

-Merrifield hit .304 with an .806 OPS in 2018 and led both leagues with 45 stolen bases.
+Merrifield hit .304 with an .806 OPS in 2018 and led the majors with 45 stolen bases.
 The 30-year-old is controllable through 2023 with a team option and would require the Dodgers to surrender multiple top prospects.

 Still, it could be a win-win.
 The Royals have a thin farm system and are beginning what should be a prolonged rebuild.
 And Los Angeles, as stated, needs to do everything possible to win it all after two consecutive World Series losses.